Basic Usage

 <button class="btn btn-secondary" id="btn">Secondary</button>

-MOD-CSS remove all :var attributes with their value after rendering.
+MOD-CSS remove all HTML elements with :var attributes after rendering.
 So, we keep your setup in safe.

 // Your setup in your HTML